 The current asset class allocation is as follows;

 Fixed Income 78%

-This portfolio mix is informed by 3 key factors – the long-term funding needs, the need for diversification and reduction of market risk.
-The has committed to delicately balance the risk/return trade off.
+This portfolio mix is informed by 3 key factors – the long-term funding needs, the need for diversification and the reduction of market risk.
+The has committed to delicately balance the risk/return trade-off.

 Asset Classes Composition